jwodder/doapi/docs/library/index.rst

     Document potential weirdness when accessing ``doapi.last_*`` while a generator is being evaluated

-All public non-magic methods (except `doapi.close`) perform API requests and may raise a `DOAPIError`.

 Under normal circumstances, the ``fetch`` and ``fetch_all_*`` methods of a resource will only raise a `DOAPIError` if the resource no longer exists.